 There are twelve classes from Kindergarten to Year 6.
 Among the teachers is a wide range of experience and skills.
-We also have a specialist music teacher who provides relief from face to face teaching for all members of the teaching staff.
+We also have a specialist Creative Arts teacher who specializes in teaching Music and Drama and provides relief from face-to-face teaching for all members of the teaching staff.